hadou7/morgana/README.md

-# Morgana:  A Modular ESP-32 Powered Coffee Machine with a custom boiler, steamer and voice-assisted brewing
+# Morgana:  A Modular ESP-32 Powered Coffee Machine with a custom boiler, steamer and automated brewing

 **Morgana** is a modular, low-voltage-controlled, high-voltage-powered espresso machine boiler.
 Built from scratch, Morgana features: